NickSale/NickSale.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Research Assistant in Mathematical Sciences at Swansea University, working with [Biagio Lucini](http://pyweb.swan.ac.uk/~pybl/) and [Jeff Giansiracusa](https://sites.google.com/view/jeffreygiansiracusa/home).
+I was a Postdoctoral Research Assistant in Mathematical Sciences at Swansea University, working with [Biagio Lucini](http://pyweb.swan.ac.uk/~pybl/) and [Jeff Giansiracusa](https://sites.google.com/view/jeffreygiansiracusa/home).
 My interests lie in applications of TDA, particularly to statistical physics and particle physics.
+Now I am a design engineer at ASML in the Netherlands.

 ### Travel / News
 <ul style="height: 300px; overflow: auto;">